mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Difference between Tuples and Lists in Python
 The primary difference between tuples and lists is that tuples are immutable as opposed to lists which are mutable.
 Therefore, it is possible to change a list but not a tuple.
 The contents of a tuple cannot change once they have been created in Python due to the immutability of tuples.

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## JavaScript
 A scripting language designed in the mid-1990s for embedding logic in web pages, but which later evolved into a more general-purpose development language.

 What is JavaScript used for?
 JavaScript is a scripting language that enables you to create dynamically updating content, control multimedia, animate images, and pretty much everything else.

 A JavaScript engine is a software component that executes JavaScript code.
-Notable Java Script engines:
+Notable Java Script engines are:

 * V8 from Google is the most used JavaScript engine.
 * SpiderMonkey is developed by Mozilla for use in Firefox.